Last Updated on 31/08/2020 by Adina

 - 2 tablespoons granulated sugar

 - 200 g/ 7 oz raspberries

-Soak the gelatine in cold water according to the packet's instructions, I soak mine for about 8 minutes.
+- Read the packet's instructions as well before you start working with the gelatin.
+Soak in cold water according to the packet's instructions, I soak mine for about 8 minutes.
 See detailed instructions for working with gelatin above.

-In the meantime beat 250 ml/ 8.4 fl.oz/ 1 cup of the heavy cream shortly.
-Slowly add 1 packet vanilla sugar.
+- In the meantime, beat the heavy/double cream, adding the vanilla extract.
 Continue beating until the heavy cream is stiff.
 Fold the heavy cream into the ricotta mixture.

 - Line a baking dish of approximately 21x32 cm/ 8x13 inch with cling film.
 Pour the ricotta – heavy cream mixture into the pan.
 Shake the pan to help the mixture spread evenly into the pan.
 Cover with another piece of cling film and place in the fridge for at least 4-5 hours or until set.